mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

-Clearly, we want to define flows on every type, and not only on the `Actor` type.
+We want to define flows on every type, not only on the `Actor` type.
 So, we need to add a bit of generic magic powder to the code we defined so far:

 ```kotlin
 fun interface FlowCollector<T> {